 Working closely with their adviser, students majoring in International Studies design a curriculum that provides a regional focus, as well as a global perspective in their area of interest.
 The 70 required credit hours encompass course work in a core curriculum and elective courses with a regional focus and connected global learning, including international development studies as a focus.
-Students must also demonstrate third-year proficiency in a second language related to their region of focus, which may require additional course work.
+Students must also demonstrate second-year proficiency in a second language related to their region of focus, which may require additional course work.
 Students completing the major can earn up to 10 general education credit hours.

 *As of fall 2014, all majors will be required to take 36 credits with the INTL prefix to graduate.
 This means that students will have to take three of their connected learning or regional focus classes (out of ten total) from within INTL.

 *As of fall 2014, all majors pursuing a Europe regional focus are required to take INTL 452 The European Union as a regional focus course.

 A student who wishes to minor in International Studies must complete 28 credit hours in International Studies and thematically connected coursework, and demonstrate a second-year proficiency in an appropriate foreign language.